 - Requirements are standard and simple for LLCs, including LLC naming requirements, the need for a principal office, and the appointment of an organizer and registered agent.

 - One-time filings: Simply form your LLC in New Mexico, file your Articles of Organization, and never worry again about follow-up paperwork and annual reports.

 - Inexpensive: Some states force small business owners to pay up with steep formation fees and pesky annual fees.
 With only a $50 formation fee, New Mexico is not one of those states.

 - Simplicity: Along with fewer fees, you'll find fewer obligations go along with forming an LLC in New Mexico.
 Not only are the initial steps in forming your LLC simple, they're final—meaning you can get right to work on your new business without worrying about potential bureaucratic roadblocks.

 - Asset Protection: Forming your LLC in New Mexico also comes with numerous external and internal protections, meaning your assets are particularly safe from outside threats or other members.

 How Do I Fund a New Mexico LLC With Assets?

-  Using your assets to acquire a loan and fund your New Mexico LLC is a totally liable financing option.
-Whatever assets you do use to finance your new company, it’s worth making sure that they are titled properly under the name of your LLC.
+Using your assets to acquire a loan and fund your New Mexico LLC is a totally viable financing option.
+Whatever assets you do use to finance your new company, it's worth making sure that they are titled properly under the name of your LLC.
 According to Section 53-19-29 of the New Mexico Statutes, “Property may be owned by a limited liability company, even though the property is not acquired or held in its name.”